SureshS03/Hand_Mouse/README.md

 Move the mouse cursor: Use your index finger to point to the desired location on the screen.

-Left-click: Bring your index finger tip and thumb tip close together.
+Left-click: Bring your index finger tip and thumb tip close together(touch).

-Right-click: Bring your middle finger tip and thumb tip close together.
+Right-click: Bring your middle finger tip and thumb tip close together(touch).